CZ-NIC/knot/doc/configuration.rst

 refreshing of RRSIG records, which cause inequality of zone SOA serial between master and slave.
-The slave server handles this by saving the master's SOA serial in a special variable inside KASP DB and appropriately modifiying AXFR/IXFR queries/answers to keep the communication with master consistent while applying the changes with a different serial.
+The slave server handles this by saving the master's SOA serial in a special variable inside KASP DB and appropriately modifying AXFR/IXFR queries/answers to keep the communication with master consistent while applying the changes with a different serial.

 .. _catalog-zones: